Zendesk Workforce management (WFM) roles and permissions ensure that agents and admins have access to the WFM features they need to use.

 The standard WFM agent role can’t be deleted.

-By default, the standard WFM agent role gives permission for agents to access only the Agent Schedule in Zendesk Support.
+By default, the standard WFM agent role gives permission for agents to access only the Schedule in Zendesk Support.
 Admins can edit this role to give permission to access more features though.

 The scope for users assigned to the standard WFM agent role includes access to information about their own teams, locations, and workstreams.